 One blessing of microenterprise is that it gives people a taste for entrepreneurship; many like the life so much, they go on to run a string of small but successful enterprises.
 Makela began his first elder-care center in Grand Rapids, Minnesota, and operated it for five years.
 Then he and his wife decided business ownership had lost its luster and sold the center.
-But after only a year or so, they found they missed the flexibility and independence of running their own show and found an existing center they could take over.
+But after only a year or so, they found they missed the flexibility and independence of running their own show and found an

 "This type of business is certainly not for everyone," says Makela.
 "We both work almost every day for at least part of the day.
 But, at the same time, we have a lot more time and money for our hobbies, recreation and our [children] than most people do."
 Those attractions are what keep microbusiness blooming despite the obstacles.